 Naturally they have concentrated on saving fuel in clinkering.
 Originally, they mixed the raw kiln feed with water to make a slurry.
 However, evaporating that water makes for a highly inefficient process, so modern cement plants use a dry process.
 They add fluxes to reduce the clinkering temperature.
 They also use waste heat from the kiln to preheat the raw kiln feed.

 Some cement plants use waste materials as fuel or as part of the raw kiln feed.
 This can be a highly efficient practice, as it saves on having to quarry and crush raw materials.
 One plant burns scrap tires in its kiln, using the rubber as fuel and the steel belting as an iron source for the cement.
 It also burns waste solvents, inserting them into the hottest part of the kiln so that the toxic molecules completely dissociate into harmless components.
+Some plants are beginning to recycle wind turbine blades as kiln feed.

 Other plants incorporate high-carbon fly ash into their raw kiln feed.
 This fly ash isn’t suitable for use directly in concrete because the carbon interacts with some admixtures, making them less effective.
 But in the kiln the carbon becomes fuel and the other components of the fly ash displace virgin materials that would require quarrying and crushing before use.
 The fly ash is already so fine that it needs no further comminution.